-When you’re sick, you typically exhibit noticeable symptoms.
+We know at Katy Veterinary Clinic that, when you’re sick, you typically exhibit noticeable symptoms.
 You might cough, sniff, or have a fever.
 Plus, you have the ability to voice how you’re feeling, making it easy to get the help you need to feel better faster.
 While it may be easy to tell when humans are sick, it’s not always simple to distinguish when your dog doesn’t feel well.
-By understanding the telltale signs, you can determine whether or not it’s time to visit your pet care clinic in Katy, TX.
+By understanding the telltale signs, you can determine whether or not it’s time to visit your External link opens in new tab or windowpet care clinic in Katy, TX.

 Sure, dogs drool.
 Especially if your dog is a larger breed, you may be used to drool.
 An increase in drool could be a sign of sickness, though.
 If you find puddles of drool or notice that your dog’s breath smells unusually bad, you could be dealing with a sick pup.
 Excessive drooling and bad breath are often indicators that your dog lacks certain nutrients in their diet, and it’s causing them to feel ill.
 Chat with your vet to discuss available options.